-Note: The microSD/SD card will be busy while SD Life Monitoring Tool is retrieving the information from the memory card.
-Due to this reason, the user cant' execute this software from the same microSD/SD card that is being monitored.
+Note: The SD card will be busy while SD Life Monitoring Tool is retrieving the information from the SD card.
+Due to this reason, the user can't execute this software from the same SD card that is being monitored.